 - Proper application and reapplication habits

-Once you find the right sunscreen and make it a part of your daily routine, you’ll start to notice the difference.
-Your skin will feel smoother, look healthier, and age more gracefully.
-And more importantly, you’ll be taking a powerful step toward long-term protection.
+Once you find the right sunscreen and make it a part of your daily routine, you may start to notice a difference.
+Your skin can feel smoother, look more balanced, and maintain a comfortable appearance.
+Consistently using sunscreen is a positive habit for your skin’s well-being.